-amath Michrath, i.
+QMT:MACT: amath Michrath, i.
 The year of Grace.
 So was also that of Spain in common use there, till somewhat above 300. years since it was by special constitution abrogated, and the year of our Lord made the beginning of the account of time; and this alteration is by the Spanish Lawyers referred to John the first King of Castile.
-Duravit (Aera) usque ad tempora Johannis primi (saith 95 Lozez) qui jussit apponi annos Nativitatis Domini.
-So also writes Azevedo, 96 so other of them; whence it appears, that anciently, till long after our Saviour, no account was vulgarly made by the years of his birth in which the true year might be by a continuall tradition retain'd: and also, that although about the of Justinian (that is, when Dionysius began his cycle) the course of reckoning from the Birth was brought into use, yet it was received but in few parts of Christendom, & that principally within Italy, in the instruments, it seems, of the Court of Rome.
-And it is observable here also, that with us in England however our ancientest Stories of the time since Christianity, both in Saxon [70] and Latine are deduced by distinction made out of the years of our Saviour, and that according to the court of Rome, our Church-proceedings and instruments belonging to that jurisdiction they have anciently had, and still retain an account by those years; yet the characters of time, both in the instruments of pleadings and the secular jurisdiction, hath been ever and is chiefly by the years only of our Sovereigns, Kings or Queens; so are our Records distinguished, of Pleas, Patents, Parliaments, and the like; so are the instruments of conveyance, and what else is of that nature: In which, doubtless. the ancient course of computation is so retained that is shews us that none other hath been ever proper to the practice of our secular jurisdiction.
-And although indeed at this day clearly it be not of exception or erroneous, if the times in a pleading or instrument be distinguished onely by the year of our Lord, yet anciently it was much stood upon by 97Edward the
+Duravit (Aera) usque ad tempora Johannis primi (saith Lozez) qui jussit apponi annos Nativitatis Domini.
+So also writes Azevedo, 96 so other of them; whence it appears, that anciently, till long after our Saviour, no account was vulgarly made by the years of his birth in which the true year might be by a continuall tradition retain'd: and also, that although about the of Justinian (that is, when Dionysius began his ad l.
+52. partit.
+3. tit.
+18. de les escrituras.
+96 ad l. c.
+Recopil. l.
+2. tit.
+I. de las leges.

-94 Jos.
+Jos.
 Scalig. de emendat.
 Temp. p.
 465, &c 619.
-95 ad l.
-52. partit.
-3. tit.
-18. de les escrituras.